systerel/S2OPC/README.md

   REM Build S2OPC Project
   cmake --build . --config RelWithDebInfo
 ```
-The project file INGOPCS.sln can be imported in Visual Studio environment.
+The project file S2OPC.sln can be imported in Visual Studio environment.

 For more information, or to compile the master branch on its latest commit, please refer to the [wiki](https://gitlab.com/systerel/S2OPC/wikis/compilation) .